navya-git-sw/Created-python-functions-while-working-on-open-source-projects/README.md

 # Functions created in python
 These functions are created while working on open source data projects.
-These are useful while working on data preprocessing and training and testing the algorithms.
+These are useful while working on data preprocessing, training & testing the algorithms.